nachazo/scryfalldler/README.md

   * `php scryfalldler -s c17 -p http://myproxy:8888`
 * This will download "Commander 2017" cards from Wizards Gatherer:
   * `php scryfalldler -s c17 -z art_crop`

-Of course you can combine parameters, all list in "Help" section (or type `php scryfalldler`).

 ## Help
 Command `php scryfalldler -h` shows: